retnakalakjm-creator/VSAQwen/docs/TEST_EVENT_SPEC.md

 # TEST Event Specification

-This document records the current audit-stage semantics for the VSA `TEST` event.
+This document records the current production semantics and validation record for the VSA `TEST` event.

-It is a research/specification artifact only.
-It does not enable TEST, change weights, qualification rules, or scanner actionability.
+`TEST` is production-enabled as a non-scoring contextual demand-side confirmation.
+This document does not independently change weights, qualification rules, or scanner actionability.

 ## Core principle